nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-11-madeyes_castle.md

 ![screenshot34](../assets/images/madeyes_castle/screenshot34.png)

-It seems that we can run `/usr/bin/pico` as hermonine!
+It seems that we can run `/usr/bin/pico` as hermonine.

 ---